Fixed mortgages with shorter terms can create incredible interest savings.

-You can create your own 5-year fixed mortgage and own your home outright in 5 years.
+Not a lot of lenders offer short-term mortgage loans.
+The good news is you can create your own 5-year fixed-rate mortgage and own your home outright in five years.

 “I don’t know anyone who sells them,” says Chris Thomas, loan originator at America’s Mortgage LLC in Wheat Ridge, Colo.